 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Ambulance No limit Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance
+What w In-network ill I pay?
+Out-of-network Ambulance No limit Deductible, then 30% coinsurance In-network deductible, then 30% coinsurance

-Deficit Overview Transport to the nearest facility that can treat your condition.
+What services are included?
+Transport to the nearest facility that can treat your condition.
 Medical care you get during the trip.
 Transport from one medical facility to another, as needed for your condition.
 Transport to your home when medically necessary.
 These services are only covered when: Any other type of transport would put your health or safety at risk.
-What services are The service is from a licensed ambulance. included?
+The service is from a licensed ambulance.
 It is for the member who needs transport.
 Air or sea emergency transportation is only covered when all the above requirements for ambulance services are met and: Transport takes you to the nearest available facility that can treat your condition.
 Geographic restraints prevent use of a ground transport.
-Ground emergency transportation would put your health or safety at risk.
 What is excluded?
 (Premera HMO pays 0%) Services from an unlicensed ambulance.
-Related benefit information Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
+Related benefit information • Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
 See Prior Authorization .